-Of course Krakow has many exquisite sights (or planes landing here wouldn’t be that crowded) so I’ll share a few with you but I won’t try to compete with any of the excellent guidebooks I’ve listed at the end of this page.
+Of course Krakow has many exquisite sights (or planes landing here wouldn’t be that crowded) so I’ll share a few Krakow places to visit with you but I won’t try to compete with any of the excellent guidebooks I’ve listed at the end of this page.
 No need for me to reinvent the wheel.